Campaigning for the fair treatment of New Zealanders living in Australia

 Do I need to provide a criminal record check from any other country?

 Regardless of how long you have lived in Australia, if you have spent 90 or more days in any country other than Australia since you turned 18, you will need a criminal record check from that country.
-Some countries will only provide a criminal record check to residents or citizens.
-If you are unable to obtain a criminal record check contact Home Affairs.
+Other migrants are required to provide police checks before coming to Australia.
+SCVs haven't had to, therefore it is reasonable to provide them when applying for citizenship.

 Do I have to declare historical offending?

-You must tell Home Affairs about any convictions resulting in jail time, suspended sentancing, a fine or good behaviour bond.
+You must tell Home Affairs about any convictions resulting in jail time, suspended sentencing, a fine or good behaviour bond.
 On the spot speeding or parking fines are not considered a conviction.
 You may be asked to provide information about spent convictions.

 Resident Return Visa